vm6502q/qracknet-quantum-guru/Knowledge_files/QrackNet_API_README.md

 ##### `POST /api/qrack`

 Accepts a script definition for the web API server to run, and returns a "Job ID."
+While certain method descriptions below highlight specific use cases for variable names, it is safe to assume that any numeric or boolean parameter (or parameter array entry) can be specified as a variable name from the output space.

 - `program`: Array of method "instructions," executed in order from the first